warmlogic/TOM/README.md

 ### Instantiate a topic model and estimate the optimal number of topics

-Here we instantiate a NMF object, then generate plots with the three metrics for estimating the optimal number of topics.
+Here we instantiate a NMF object, then generate plots with four metrics for estimating the optimal number of topics.
+Estimating the optimal number of topics may take a long time with a large corpus.

 ```python
 topic_model = NonNegativeMatrixFactorization(corpus)

 viz = Visualization(topic_model)

 viz.plot_greene_metric(
     min_num_topics=5,
     max_num_topics=50,